solokeys/solo1-cli/README.md

 # Python tool and library for SoloKeys

 ## Getting Started
-We require Python >= 3.6, and intend to support Linux, Windows and macOS.
+We require Python >= 3.6 and corresponding `pip3` command.

+We intend to support Linux, Windows and macOS.
+Other platforms aren't supported by the [FIDO2 library](https://github.com/Yubico/python-fido2) we rely on.

-To get started, run `pip install solo-python`, this installs both the `solo` library and the `solo` interface.
+To get started, run `pip3 install solo-python`, this installs both the `solo` library and the `solo` interface.

 Possible issues: